jackw01/liora/README.md

 ## User Guide
 This guide assumes that you have created an application for your bot at https://discordapp.com/developers/applications/ and obtained a bot token, and added the bot to your server(s).
 There are many good guides out there already.

+Liora is built for ease of self-hosting for individual servers and not as a centrally hosted bot.

 ### Standalone Usage
+Thanks to the simplicity of Node.js and npm, Liora is very easy to install and run for self-hosting.

 1. Install Node.js 8.0.0 or higher on your system: https://nodejs.org/en/download/
 2. Install Liora globally: `npm install -g git+https://github.com/jackw01/liora.git`
 3. Run `liora` to run using the default configuration folder at `~/.liora-bot/` or run `liora --configDir .` to use the current folder as the configuration folder.